TramontaG/Teste-Front-FDTE/commit-history.md

     - Making so that Ash can't capture more than 6 pokemons
     - Created Modal that shows info for the captured pokemon

+# [10/24/2023 18:57]

+    - Added a feature that enables to update the name of a pokemon
+    - Fixed some small layout imperfections and misalignments